 The French Bulldog is a cheeky little chap who deserves the very best.
 Hopefully, we have demystified the confusing world of canine crates and helped you find your Frenchie the very best crate available.

 Our recommendations are tops based on our thorough research and the testimonials of other dog owners.
-This is why we feel confident that they are excellent quality, durable, and comfortable.
+This is why we feel confident that they are of excellent quality, durable, and comfortable.
 But don’t forget to crate train your Frenchie — we guarantee you will both reap the benefits.